chh-2/chh-2.github.io/_posts/2020-09-01-HW2-Reflections-on-software-engineering-practices.md

 ---
 layout: post
-title: "HW2: Reflections on Software Engineering Best Practices"
+title: "HW2: Reflections on Software Engineering Practices"
 ---

 Three articles, "No Silver Bullet," "Kode Vicious," and "Google Code Repo" all express concerns and possible approaches to developing and scaling software solutions.